 The RASA being a fast telescope has not very much back focal distance for accessories.
 You may not know what BFD is, so I will break it down for you.
 Because of this, the RASA requires separate accessories for filters and camera mounting equipment.

-First off, back focal distance is the distance you have between the threads on the telescope and the camera’s sensor that keeps the image flat out to the corners.
+First off, the back focal distance is the distance you have between the threads on the telescope and the camera’s sensor that keeps the image flat out to the corners.
 Typically this is around 55mm, but for the RASA as it has a much shorter focal length therefore back focus than other telescopes, in fact, the back focal distance is only 29mm.

 The limited back focus means that you will not be able to use cameras with long back focal distance requirements, and not monochrome cameras with filter wheels unless you manage to find an extremely low profile filter wheel pairing it with a low back focal distance camera like the ASI1600.